MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ### Support for Microsoft Update in PowerShell 7.2 and newer

 PowerShell 7.2 and newer has support for Microsoft Update.
-When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Microsoft Update (MU) management flow, whether that's with Windows Update for Business, WSUS, Microsoft Endpoint Configuration Manager, or the interactive MU dialog in Settings.
+When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional [Microsoft Update (MU) management](https://https://learn.microsoft.com/azure/update-center/overview) flow, whether

+that's with Windows Update for Business, WSUS, Microsoft Endpoint Configuration Manager, or the interactive MU dialog in Settings.

 The PowerShell 7.3 MSI package includes following command-line options:

-- `USE_MU` - This property has two possible values:
+- - `USE_MU` - This property has two possible values:
-  - `1` (default) - Opts into updating through Microsoft Update, WSUS, or Configuration Manager
+   -   - `1` (default) - Opts into updating through Microsoft Update, WSUS, or Configuration Manager
-  - `0` -  Don't opt into updating through Microsoft Update, WSUS, or Configuration Manager
+   -   - `0` -  Don't opt into updating through Microsoft Update, WSUS, or Configuration Manager
 - `ENABLE_MU`
   - `1` (default) - Opts into using Microsoft Update for Automatic Updates
   - `0` - Don't opt into using Microsoft Update